 These fluffy baked donuts with cinnamon are light as air.
 I like to serve them with a bowl of warm cinnamon-chocolate glaze.
 They’re much like Spanish churros.

-Last week, one thousand, I repeat, 1000 donuts passed through my kitchen doors.
+Last week, one thousand donuts passed through my kitchen doors.
 In a single day!
-No, this is not the amount of failed attempts, but rather the work of 5 enthusiastic teenagers, churning out mini donuts en masse for their Big Business school assignment.
-The donut marathon raged on for what felt like days, eventually pulling in extra volunteers and equipment.
+It was the work of 5 enthusiastic teenagers, churning out mini donuts en masse for their Big Business assignment.
+The donut marathon raged on for what felt like days, eventually pulling in extra volunteers and donut makers.
 I’m now the proud owner of 5 donut machines!

-These baked donuts are a quick and fuss-free alternative to the deep-fried method and are made with a simple one-bowl batter mixture.
-There’s no yeast, pummelling and proving involved.
+These baked donuts are a quick and fuss-free alternative to the deep-fried method and are made with a one-bowl batter mixture.
+There’s no yeast dough or proofing involved.
 I’ve used a combination of butter and vegetable oil for this recipe.
-The butter adds a richness to the taste and the oil helps to keep the crumb moist for longer, but you can use all butter if you prefer.
-Donuts are also dunk-friendly and delicious served fondue style or as a casual dessert with a bowl of warm chocolate sauce alongside.
-Donuts are always best eaten on the same day or box a dozen and share some doughnut love!
+The butter adds a richness while the oil helps to keep the crumb moist for longer.
+You can use all butter if you prefer.
+Donuts are really good served fondue style or as a casual dessert with a bowl of warm chocolate sauce alongside.
+Donuts are always best eaten on the same day, so don’t waste time here.